ianmaleney/maija-makela/src/pages/about.md

 My name is Maija Makela, I am a writer, musician and researcher from Galway, Ireland.

-My poetry and non-fiction has appeared in various publications, including *The Stinging Fly, Poetry Ireland Review, Banshee, Berlin Lit, The Irish Times* and elsewhere.
-I also write frequent criticism on books and music and have worked as a copywriter for various creative projects.
-I am currently working on a novel.

-I have released two records: *True Love* (Tulle, 2023) and *Bath Time* (Trapped Animal, 2019, shortlisted for the RTE Choice Award.)
-I have toured internationally and have been commissioned to write new music for various visual art exhibitions, films and festivals.

 I﻿ am a PhD candidate at Trinity College Dublin, where I'm writing about Fanny Howe.

-Full CV / bio available upon request.

-(I am available for commissions and always interested in hearing about potential projects and collaborations.)
+(I am always interested in hearing about potential projects and collaborations.)

 \
 Find me at: